Financial-Times/ft-poller/README.md

 Where `config` is an object with the following properties

 * `url` [required]: Url to fetch data from
 * `defaultData` [recommended]: Data to return if the poller is yet to make a successful request.
-Typically this will be an empty object of the same type/structure as a successful response e.g. if a successful response woudl give you an array of users then et `defaultData: []`
+Typically this will be an empty object of the same type/structure as a successful response e.g. if a successful response would give you an array of users then set `defaultData: []`
 * `options` [optional]: options object to pass to isomorphic-fetch.
 If optiosn is not defined or doesn't contain a `timeout` property, request timeout will be set to 4000ms by default.
 If `retry` is specified then n-eager-fetch is used to send the request instead of fetch
 * `refreshInterval` [default: 60000]: Number of milliseconds to wait between request for data
 * `autostart` [default: false]: Whether to start the poller automatically when the instance is created